thomassuedbroecker/absolute-beginner-node-red-flow/README.md

 <https://thomassuedbroecker.github.io/absolute-beginner-node-red-flow/>

-# MkDocs installation on Mac and integration into GitHub
+# How to install MkDocs on Mac and setup integration with GitHub?

-These are simplified steps to setup a MkDocs for your GitHub project.
+The project contains the simplified steps to setup a MkDocs for your GitHub project.

 ### Local setup: